 Can you still apply for Love Island 2021?

 Yes.
-As it currently stands, applications are open until April 30, 2021 — meaning if you fancy donning your swimsuit and risking being dumped on national television, now's your chance.
+At the time of writing (June 21, 2021) applications are still open — meaning if you fancy donning your swimsuit and risking being dumped on national television, now's your chance.
 You can fill out the initial application form right here.
+They will remain open until July 16.

 This article was originally published on